Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Sutton and are not the council.
 About us

 The Health and Wellbeing Board met on 22 January 2024 to discuss children's mental wellbeing and the Complex Care Programme.
-The Board noted and discussed the system's response to increased demand for mental health services for children and young people, and agreed to explore opportunities for collaboration on jointly arranged support for individuals with complex mental health needs.
+The Board noted the system's response to increased demand for mental health services for children and young people, and agreed to explore opportunities to work with the South London Partnership (SLP) on jointly arranged support for individuals with complex mental health needs.

 Children's Mental Wellbeing

-The Board resolved to note and discuss the system's response and ongoing priorities to address the increased demand on mental health and wellbeing services.
+The Board resolved to note and discuss the system's response and ongoing priorities to address the increased demand on mental health and wellbeing services for children and young people.
+This aligns with the Council's corporate plan, Ambitious for Sutton,

 Complex Care Programme